yileili3/transfer_matrix/README.md

 * **Optial modeling:** A transfer matrix relates the electromagnetic fields at the two boundaries of a thin film.
 Reflectance, transmittance, and absorption of a thin film can be derived from the corresponding transfer matrix (see example below).
 * **Multi-layer analysis:** The analysis of multi-layer structures, including the presence of substrate and superstrate, can be easily implemented by the multiplication of individual matrices.
-* **Deriving dielectric function and refractive index:** A fitting procedure such as `lsqnonlin` in MATLAB can be used with the transfer matrix to derive the material optical functions including the dielectric function and refractive index.
+* **Deriving dielectric function and refractive index:** The transfer matrix can also be used reversely to derive the material optical functions such as the dielectric function and refractive index from optical measurements.
+An optimization procedure constrained by Kramers-Kronig relation can be used to obtain robust results.
+A theoretical discussion of Kramers-Kronig constrained analysis can be found in Review of Scientific Instruments 76, 083108 (2005).
+An implementation of the procedure for 2D materials can be found in Phys.
+Rev. B 90, 205422 (2014).

 ## Examples
 This example calculates the reflectance \(_R_\), reflectivity \(_r_\), transmittance \(_T_\), transmission coefficient \(_t_\), and absorbance \(_A_\) for a free-standing 100 nm thick SiO<sub>2</sub> layer.